pledgcorporate/ecard-sylius/README.md

 You just have to :
 1. Retrieve the package
+2. Launch `make install` to install the database
-2. Launch `make up` in order to install the plugin in a dockerized environment with a test application
+3. Launch `make up-d` in order to install the plugin in a dockerized environment with a test application
-3. Launch `make ci` if you want to check if everything works fine
+4. Launch `make ci` if you want to check if everything works fine
-4. Make a PR and check if the CI is green.
+5. Make a PR and check if the CI is green.
+Do not forget to upgrade the version number in the CHANGELOG.md and in the Pledg\SyliusPaymentPlugin\RedirectUrl\ParamBuilder.php file.

 The plugin does not (yet) use behat.
 To compensate this, we wrote unit tests with PHPUnit in a [classical way](https://github.com/testdouble/contributing-tests/wiki/Detroit-school-TDD).